tomas-gajarsky/facetorch/README.md

 3. **Accelerated Performance:** Enjoy enhanced performance on both CPU and GPU with [TorchScript](https://pytorch.org/docs/stable/jit.html) optimization.

-4. **Simple Extensibility:** Extend the library by uploading your model file to Google Drive and adding a corresponding configuration YAML file to the repository.
+4. **Simple Extensibility:** Extend the library by uploading your model file to Hugging Face Hub (previously Google Drive) and adding a corresponding configuration YAML file to the repository.

 Facetorch provides an efficient, scalable, and user-friendly solution for facial analysis tasks, catering to developers and researchers looking for flexibility and performance.